 In 2015 Lucia trained as a CAMFED Teacher Mentor, an important member of the school community, offering additional psychosocial support to vulnerable students.
 Sharing their background of poverty and marginalization helps Lucia to relate and reach out to these pupils, stepping in with practical and emotional help.
 She often initiates fundraising activities to ensure that children have stationery, sanitary pads and other school essentials.
 She also personally supports two children with their fees and materials.

-Still a committed CAMA member, Lucia works closely with others in the association.
-As a Teacher Mentor, she coordinates the running of the Learner Guide Program, through which CAMA members deliver a context-specific life skills and wellbeing curriculum to students.
+Still a committed CAMFED Association member, Lucia works closely with her peers.
+As a Teacher Mentor, she coordinates the running of the Learner Guide Program, through which CAMFED Association members deliver My Better World, a context-specific life skills and wellbeing curriculum, to students.
 She also connects school leavers to Transition Guides, who help to equip them to make a successful step towards entrepreneurship, employment or further study.

 Lucia is noteworthy as a female mathematics teacher in her rural community in Zimbabwe.
 (Photo: Cynthia R Matonhodze/CAMFED)

-Like her CAMA sisters, Lucia engages in community philanthropy to support the most marginalized.
+Like her CAMFED Association peers, Lucia engages in community philanthropy to support the most marginalized.
 (Photo: Cynthia R Matonhodze/CAMFED)

 “Because CAMFED has helped me, I feel an inner self-driven urge to also go and assist vulnerable children access education just like I did.”

 Lucia continues to learn and develop in her career, and has completed further qualifications including degrees in Human Resources Management and a Bachelor of Education in Mathematics.
-She is a leading light amongst the growing number of inspiring CAMA educators, who are transforming their rural communities.
+She is a leading light amongst the growing number of inspiring CAMFED Association educators, who are transforming their rural communities.